Aggrey-Odinga/Hero/README.md

 <p>Heroes-Squad App is an App that enables a user to build a team of superheroes.</p>

-<p>A user may build as many heroes as possible and also build squads</p>
+<p>A user may build as many heroes as possible and also build as many squads as they want.</p>

 <p>User is able to view the heroes and squads that they have built during the session that they spend on the app.</p>